British firms (organised crime): London crime families

 London's crime families were traditionally centred in the East End of London, the infamous Kray twins being the most notable.
 They were identical twin brothers and organised crime figures who operated in the late 1950s to 1967.
-With their gang, known as the Firm, the Kray twins were involved in murder, armed robbery, arson, protection rackets, gambling and assaults.
-At their peak in the 1960s, they gained a certain measure of celebrity status by mixing with prominent members of London society, being photographed by David Bailey and interviewed on television.
+With their gang, known as the Firm, the Kray twins were involved in murder, armed robbery, arson, protection rackets, gambling, and assaults.
+At their peak in the 1960s, they gained a certain measure of celebrity status by mixing with prominent members of London society, being photographed by David Bailey, and being interviewed on television.
 South London was controlled at that time by the Richardson Gang, who were seen as direct rivals to the Kray Twins.
 Also known as the "Torture Gang", they had a reputation as some of London's most sadistic gangsters.
-Their alleged specialities included pulling teeth out using pliers, cutting off toes using bolt cutters and nailing victims to floors using six-inch nails.
+Their alleged specialities included pulling teeth out using pliers, cutting off toes using bolt cutters, and nailing victims to floors using six-inch nails.

 Due to the restructuring of the East End, and the continued influx of migrants to the area, traditional Cockney families have moved to South London, parts of North London (mainly Islington), and the counties surrounding London (such as Essex and Kent).
 Working-class neighbourhoods are often still home to family-based crime groups involved in drug trafficking, extortion, prostitution, armed robbery, contract killing, money laundering, counterfeiting and kidnapping.
 Some of the more notorious South London crime families include the 'Brindles' and the 'Walkers', while the Arifs are the most notorious crime family from London's south-eastern neighbourhoods.